Thomas Wiggin

-Three of his children survived: Andrew, Mary and Thomas.
-His son Andrew married Hannah Bradstreet, the daughter of Governor Simon Bradstreet of the Massachusetts Colony; his son Thomas' daughter Sarah Wiggin married into the family of John Sherburne of Portsmouth, New Hampshire.

-Life
+Biography

-Thomas Wiggin first appears in colonial records as a signatory to the Wheelwright Deed in May 1629.
+Wiggin first appears in colonial records as a signatory to the Wheelwright Deed in May 1629.
 This document, which some historians, in response to the American Civil War, have claimed is a forgery, lays out an alliance with the sagamores of the Algonquins for mutual defense and to transfer land along the seacoast of present-day New Hampshire from the local Indians to a group of English colonists led by Reverend John Wheelwright.

-Thomas Wiggin arrived in New England on the Winthrop Fleet.
-By 1631 he had been appointed by the proprietors of the "Upper" or "Dover" Plantation (comprising modern-day Dover, Durham and Stratham) to be their chief agent or governor.
+Wiggin arrived in New England on the Winthrop Fleet.
+By 1631, he had been appointed by the proprietors of the "Upper" or "Dover" Plantation (comprising modern-day Dover, Durham and Stratham) to be their chief agent or governor.
 He settled in what is now Stratham.
 He was also the holder of the large Squamscott patent, covering land east of the mouth of the Squamscott River, and was a close ally of Governor John Winthrop of the neighboring Massachusetts Bay Colony.

-In 1632 he traveled to England, and returned the following year with expanded powers and 30 Puritan settlers.
+In 1632, Wiggin traveled to England, and returned the following year with expanded powers and 30 Puritan settlers.
 Wiggin acted as governor of the plantation until its inhabitants established a more formal government in 1637 and elected George Burdett as governor.
-During this time the Dover plantation was divided along religious lines, with the 1633 Puritan arrivals disagreeing with the early Anglican settlers.
+During this time, the Dover plantation was divided along religious lines, with the 1633 Puritan arrivals disagreeing with the early Anglican settlers.

 When Massachusetts authorities asserted territorial claims over the New Hampshire plantations in the early 1640s, Wiggin represented them in the colonial assembly, and eventually rose to become a member of the Massachusetts council of assistants.

-During the administration of Governor Edward Cranfield in the 1680s, Wiggin and his son Thomas Wiggin Jr. joined other New Hampshire residents in signing a petition to King James II of England protesting attempts of the heirs of John Mason to reclaim territories and properties appropriated by colonists after Mason's death.

 Wiggin was a Puritan and extremely religious.
 He ascribed fervently to the belief that the Anglican Church had to be cleansed of Catholic theology and ritual.
 He was convinced that God would punish England for its heresy, and believed that English Puritans needed to create a New England in a new world.

-In June 1659, his son Andrew Wiggin married Hannah Bradstreet, daughter of Massachusetts Governor Simon Bradstreet and Anne Dudley (daughter of Massachusetts Governor Thomas Dudley).
-Thomas Wiggin died in 1687, and was buried near his home.
+Three of Wiggin's children survived to adulthood: Andrew, Mary and Thomas.
+In June 1659, his son Andrew married Hannah Bradstreet, daughter of Massachusetts Governor Simon Bradstreet and Anne Dudley (daughter of Massachusetts Governor Thomas Dudley).
+Wiggin's son Thomas (born c.
+1640) married Sarah, sister of Walter Barefoote.

-More Information

-For more information see the book "Echo Me the Life and Times of Captain Thomas Wiggin 1601-1666, the Making of American Values," by Joyce Wiggin-Robbins, published in 2016 by Exlibris Publishers.